amajewsk/amajewsk.github.io/index.md

 `2016`
 __Seeded and Natural Orographic Clouds—the Idaho Experiment__, Boise, ID

-- *Cloud Probe Operator* for public-private airborne cloud seeding efficacy experiment
+- *Cloud Probe Operator* for public-private airborne cloud seeding efficacy experiment.
+Operated cloud probes for data acquisition and large-drop icing hazard identification from fourth chair of UW King Air

 `2019`
 __Terrain Effects on Clouds and Precipitation—an Educational Campaign__, Salt Lake City, UT

-- *Research Flight Scientist* for educational radar-based field campaign on select flights
+- *Research Flight Scientist* for educational radar-focused field campaign on select flights.
+Operated cloud radar for data acquisition and directed portions of flight pattern to target weather features of interest for radar observation from second chair of UW King Air.

 ## Work Experience